jkeller52/astrobee/README.md

 source devel/setup.bash
 ```
 ### Getting Started
 The robot spawns in a docked state.
-To undock, run the following command:
+To undock, run the following command in the terminal:
 `rosrun executive teleop_tool -undock`

 Now we can move the robot!